espressif/esp-idf/docs/en/api-reference/system/heap_debug.rst

 - Allocations may be made by other tasks in the system.
 Depending on the timing of these tasks, it's quite possible this memory is freed after :cpp:func:`heap_trace_stop` is called.
 - The first time a task uses stdio - for example, when it calls ``printf()`` - a lock (RTOS mutex semaphore) is allocated by the libc.
 This allocation lasts until the task is deleted.
 - Certain uses of ``printf()``, such as printing floating point numbers, will allocate some memory from the heap on demand.
 These allocations last until the task is deleted.
-- The Bluetooth, WiFi, and TCP/IP libraries will allocate heap memory buffers to handle incoming or outgoing data.
-These memory buffers are usually short lived, but some may be shown in the heap leak trace if the data was received/transmitted by the lower levels of the network while the leak trace was running.
+- The Bluetooth, Wi-Fi, and TCP/IP libraries will allocate heap memory buffers to handle incoming or outgoing data.
+These memory buffers are usually short-lived, but some may be shown in the heap leak trace if the data was received/transmitted by the lower levels of the network while the leak trace was running.
 - TCP connections will continue to use some memory after they are closed, because of the ``TIME_WAIT`` state.
 After the ``TIME_WAIT`` period has completed, this memory will be freed.

 One way to differentiate between "real" and "false positive" memory leaks is to call the suspect code multiple times while tracing is running, and look for patterns (multiple matching allocations) in the heap trace output.